pivotal/docs-tap/scst-store/using-encryption-and-connection.md

 Where:

 - `PATH` is the location where you want to save the CA certificate.
-Use this file later when you [configure the CLI](cli-configuration.md).
+Use this file later when you configure the CLI.
+See [CLI plug-in configuration](cli-configuration.md).

 If using an ingress, the CA certificate for clients is the certificate of the ingress domain: